 I could stand in the middle of 5th Avenue and shoot somebody and I wouldn’t lose voters.

-The comment was part of a larger point Trump was making about the loyalty of his voting base, a comment that appears in context in the video embedded below at approximately the 0:22 mark:
+The comment was part of a larger point Trump was making about the loyalty of his voting base:

 Although the excerpted remark was widely reproduced in an accurate fashion, the broader context of Trump’s comments was generally absent in news and social media reports.
 On 23 January 2016, Mother Jones published an article that consisted of a looping Vine clip of the singular remark, along with the following text: